 Chana masala powder: You need to source good chana masala powder.
 It matters (meaning, don't leave it out), and you're not going to make it at home - it has mango powder, ground pomegranate seeds, dried musk melon, and a long list of other wonderful but challenging to source ingredients.
 I've been using this MDH chana masala powder, and I like it.
 Spicy!
 Tangy!
 Good sprinkled on all sorts of things.

-Pair with: Eat chana masala with rice, eat it with flat bread, eat as a component in a thali plate, eat it spooned over your favorite grains.
+Eat chana masala with rice, eat it with flat bread, eat as a component in a thali plate, eat it spooned over your favorite grains.
 I love it with a simple side of cauliflower, and often I'll throw in a handful of shredded kale or spinach, to get my greens in - a perfect one dish meal.

 Hope you love this recipe!

 This recipe makes enough simmer sauce for two nights of chana masala.
 Make one, freeze one.
 I also used it as a component in dumpling filling the other night!
 The recipe calls for two cans of chickpeas, but you can substitute 4 cups of chickpeas cooked from dried, I do this all the time if I don't have cooked chickpeas on hand.
 And be sure to source good chana masala powder - worth it!

 - 1- inch piece of ginger, peeled and minced

 - 1 small serrano chile, stemmed, seeded, minced

 - 1/4 teaspoon cayenne pepper, or more to taste